 My bait in this situation is the “do nothing” stick bait.
 This bait, in shape, resembles a pen we would use for writing.
 When fishing shallow, I hook the bait wacky-style, which means hooked in the middle, and use a weed-less hook.
 Without the addition of any weight (other than the weight of the hook), this presentation has a slow, “do nothing” fall that shallow largemouth often can’t resist!
 Simply casting it to cover and slowly letting it fall is usually best.

-I prefer an Impulse Dip-Stick Worm when “wacky rigging” the shallows for largemouth as this bait has a tantalizing fall and features the Impulse scent and flavor formula that the fish bite and hold onto, giving me ample opportunity to set the hook.
-The white shad pattern Dip-Stick works well in the shallows because I can often see the bait and watch fish bite it!
+I prefer a soft plastic stickbait when “wacky rigging” the shallows for largemouth as this bait has a tantalizing fall and features the Impulse scent and flavor formula that the fish bite and hold onto, giving me ample opportunity to set the hook.
+A white bait works well in the shallows because I can often see the bait and watch fish bite it!
 On other days, the fish prefer darker colors like black & blue and June bug.
 As always, the only sure way to determine the color the fish prefer is to experiment.

-Regardless what colored baits largemouth bass prefer on a given day, one of the two presentations just detailed will probably fool some into biting this spring.
-As always, good luck on the water, and remember to include a youngster in your next outdoors adventure!
+Regardless of what colored baits largemouth bass prefer on a given day, one of the two presentations just detailed will probably fool some into biting this spring.
+As always, good luck on the water, and remember to include a youngster in your next outdoor adventure!

 Mike Frisch is a western Minnesota fishing guide and co-host of the Fishing the Midwest TV series.
 Follow Fishing the Midwest on Facebook for more “fishy” information!